Devamani11D/salt-app-kickstart/readme.md

 - **Template Support**: Choose between different templates to kickstart your project.
 - **GitHub Integration**: Optionally push your new project to a GitHub repository.

+## Salt Design System
+The Salt Design System is a robust framework designed to create consistent and reusable components across web applications.
+You can learn more about the Salt Design System [here](https://www.saltdesignsystem.com/salt/index).

+In the templates provided by salt-app-kickstart, the Salt Design System is integrated to ensure that you have a cohesive and efficient starting point for your projects.
+This includes pre-configured components and styles that adhere to the Salt Design System guidelines.

 ## Contributing

 Contributions are welcome!
 Please check out the [Contributing Guide](CONTRIBUTING.md) for more details.